eclipse-iceoryx/iceoryx/doc/website/getting-started/installation.md

 4. Install to system

     Mac:

     ```bash
     cmake --build build --target install
     ```

     Linux:

     ```bash
     sudo cmake --build build --target install
     ```

     !!! tip
         The installation directory is usually left at its default, which is `/usr/local`

     !!! note
-        iceoryx is build in Release mode with `-O3` optimization by default.
+        iceoryx is build in release mode with `-O3` optimization by default.
 If you want to enable debug symbols please set `CMAKE_BUILD_TYPE=Debug`.

 ### Build options